 Form and Style

 The Country Without a Post Office has been penned down in four sections.
 Each section of the poem is composed of three eight-line stanzas (octaves) that rhymed as ABCDDCBA.
-This symmetrical, yet unconventional rhyme scheme narrates the movement of the speaker, who goes up and down the minaret, and in and out of darkness.
+This symmetrical, yet unconventional rhyme scheme narrates the movement of the speaker, who goes up and down the minaret, and in and out of the darkness.
 Each line of the poem consists of around ten syllables, providing one more restriction on the poet.
-These restrictions help in creating a tight linguistic environment that equals the suffocating emotional state of the speaker, who tries hard to understand himself and the reason of war raged in his homeland.
+These restrictions help in creating a tight linguistic environment that equals the suffocating emotional state of the speaker, who tries hard to understand himself and the reason for war raged in his homeland.